2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 Time to define our Static Web App resource using Terraform.
 Let's get to it!

-In our [last post]({% post_url /learn/web/static-web-app/procedures/2024-02-28-configure-dev-environment %}) we create new repositories in GitHub and cloned them to our local computer.
+In our [last post]({% post_url /learn/web/static-web-app/procedures/2024-02-28-configure-dev-environment %}) we created new repositories in GitHub and cloned them to our local computer.
 The folder structure should look like this on your computer.

 {% include filesystem.html id="projects_folder" %}

-We'll be working in the **{{ infrastructure_repo }}** repository for this post.
+We'll be working in the **{{ site.data.fake.infrastructure_repo }}** repository for this post.
 This will be the first resource we manage with Terraform, so let's create a new [working directory]({% post_url /learn/basics/iac/explainers/2024-02-06-terraform %}#how-terraform-works) for this.
 First, let's create a new folder for all our Terraform configurations called, well, *terraform*.
-Below that, let's create the working directory called *{{ swa_working_dir }}*.
+Below that, let's create the working directory called *{{ site.data.web.static_web_app_basic.swa_working_dir }}*.

 {% include filesystem.html id="infrastructure_filesystem" %}